Mom, it’s time for the quiz. I know I have to talk about seeing Paul McCartney…

 and people cheered loudly.
 Apparently two years after John Lennon was killed, Paul wrote a song called “Here Today”.
 He also said “Let’s hear it for Georgie!”

-and mentioned how he knew how to play the ukulele.
+and mentioned how George Harrison knew how to play the ukulele.
 Did you know that?

 Yes!
 Now you made me forget what I was gonna say!
-Anyway, then Paul played George’s biggest hit, “Something In The Way She Moves” on the ukulele in George’s honor.
+Anyway, then Paul played George’s biggest hit, “Something” on the ukulele in George’s honor.

 I’m totally in awe that you know how to spell … what is it again?